jhallen/joe-editor/docs/man.md

 	\x quote x (suppress meaning of /, ?, ^ or $)

 Type __^K ;__ to bring up a tags search prompt.
 If the cursor had been on an identifier, the prompt is pre-loaded with it.
-TAB completion works in this prompt.
+Tab completion works in this prompt.

 When you hit return, the tags search commences: